- Fill Out Forms

 You will fill out two forms to start the case.
 The Complaint for Order Against Stalking or Sexual Assault is your request for an order from the court to protect you.
 The second is the Affidavit in Support of Request for Order Against Stalking or Sexual Assault – the document where you describe what has happened.

 If you are worried about revealing your address, you can also fill out a Confidential Address Form for Stalking or Sexual Assault.
 On that form you can check “No” to not allow the release of your address to anyone outside the court.
 Find these forms here on the Vermont Judiciary website.

 You can bring someone to help you, or you can call a domestic violence agency to help.
 There is no fee to file for a protective order.

-For more information on keeping your home address confidential, explore the Attorney General’s Safe at Home program.
+For more information on keeping your home address confidential, explore the Secretary of State’s Safe at Home program.